Dockerizing Lonniegerol.com

 Base Image

-• The app I’m hosting is a node app, so i’m using the node base image
+- The app I’m hosting is a node app, so i’m using the node base image

 Setup

-1. Setting node’s environment to production so that things like the commit hash that are only shown in dev are hidden
+so that things like the commit hash that are only shown in dev are hidden - Setting the current working directory in the container

-5. Copying all files (that aren’t in the .dockerignore file) into the container’s working directory
+- Copying all files (that aren’t in the

-7. Copying the built site into the containers working directory
+files into html files that are ready to be served - Copying the built site into the containers working directory

 Starting the Application

-• Starting the node server and serving my website
+- Starting the node server and serving my website

 Building and running the container

-Once the a Dockerfile has been created you need to have your container engine of choice, like Docker or Podman build and then run the container.
+build and then run the container.
 I suck at remembering shell commands so I usually have a shell script that accomplishes this for me:

 podman build -t lontronix/lonniegerol.com .